pramnora/go/README.md

 ## Setting up Go programming language to work on Windows 10...

+### Where to download Go programming language from...

 1> Go to:
 https://www.golang.org
 ...where you can download the Go programming language.